Programming DynamoDB with the Amazon SDK for Java 2.x - Amazon DynamoDB

 Success

 If your Maven project built and ran without error, then congratulations!
-You have successfully built your first Java application using the SDK for Java 2.x.
+You've successfully built your first Java application using the SDK for Java 2.x.

 Cleanup

-To clean up the resources you created during this tutorial, do the following:
+To clean up the resources that you created during this tutorial, delete the project folder getstarted.

-The Amazon SDK for Java 2.x documentation covers all aspects of the SDK across all Amazon Web Services.
-Use the following topics as your starting points:
+The Amazon SDK for Java 2.x Developer Guide covers all aspects of the SDK across all Amazon Web Services.
+We recommend that you review the following topics:

 • Migrate from version 1.x to 2.x – Includes a detailed explanation of the differences between 1.x and 2.x.
 This topic also contains instructions about how to use both major versions side-by-side.